Conservative led Wiltshire Council has outlined its principles for the next decade, as it looks to s...

-I moved out of London to help my parents running their school, Sherborne House Prep School in Chandlers Ford as Bursar.
-After my father was diagnosed with cancer I helped my parents to sell the school.
-I didn’t want to return to London so started a business importing and manufacturing wargames figures (basically toy soldiers for adults).
-Before University I took a gap year during which I served with the 17/21st Lancers on a Short Service Limited Commission based at Tidworth.
-It was during that time I decided that the Wiltshire Hampshire border, particularly around Salisbury, was an ideal place to live and we moved here twelve years ago.
+I moved out of London to help my parents run their school, Sherborne House Prep School in Chandlers Ford as Bursar.
+After they sold the school I didn’t fancy moving back to London so started a business importing and manufacturing wargames figures (basically toy soldiers for adults).
+Before university I took a gap year serving with the 17/21st Lancers on a Short Service Limited Commission based at Tidworth.
+It was during that time I decided that the Wiltshire/Hampshire border, particularly around Salisbury was where I wanted to settle.

 Help and advice

-If you have any issues, problems or questions please do get in touch.
+The best ways to contact me would be by mobile phone 07980 756424 or e-mail Richard.Clewer@wiltshire.gov.uk.
 I try to respond as soon as I get an e-mail or phone message (I can’t promise to check e-mails every day over a weekend or on the rare occasions of a holiday).
-The best ways to contact me would be by mobile phone or e-mail.

 For all my latest news, please follow my Facebook page www.facebook.com/richard.clewer.9

 I wanted to give a quick summary of the major areas I have been working on at Wiltshire Council in my role.

 I have set up a new Council House Building Program delivering over 170 houses so far with 1,000 more being developed over the next 10 years to a zero carbon standard (where the council is building them).
 We are also retrofitting our existing council housing stock to an EPC B rating which will see a significant reduction in carbon emissions and will save our most vulnerable residents money.